Silverfern IT's 30+ year heritage

-This year Silverfern IT is celebrating a remarkable 30 years in IT support.
+Silverfern IT recently celebrated a remarkable 30 years in business,

-but Silverfern IT’s best years are just beginning.
+We believe that Silverfern IT’s best years are still ahead as we

 The history of a service provider is actually a big deal for IT buyers.
 History is better than price as an indicator of service quality.

-Surprisingly, the history of IT is littered with dinosaur skeletons.
-Mostly they were locked on to one technology and didn’t move with a fast-changing field.
+Not surprisingly, the collective history of IT companies is littered with dinosaur skeletons.
+Most were locked on to one technology and didn’t move with a fast-changing field.

-Silverfern IT is celebrating 30 years in IT.
-Not just 30 years as a corporate entity, but 30 years under the same leadership.
+Silverfern IT has been in the IT business for over 30 years, not just 30 years as a corporate entity, but 30 years under the same leadership.

-Liong Eng as founder/CEO and several key managers and engineers with long histories continue to position Silverfern IT at the leading edge.
+Liong Eng as founder/CEO and several key managers and engineers with long histories continue to position Silverfern IT at the leading edge amongst their peers.

-Silverfern IT has been able to thrive over 30 years by constantly anticipating the big changes and moving quickly to turn them into a competitive advantage for their clients.
+Silverfern IT has been able to thrive for over three decades by constantly anticipating the big changes and moving quickly to turn them into a competitive advantage for their clients.

 To retain clients over a decade or two is real evidence that Silverfern IT develops meaningful partnerships with its clients.
 Partnerships are built around capacity and results, not products and price.